insight-creative/insight-creative.github.io/blog/_posts/2012-06-29-where-are-people-going-to-play-their-video-games?-as-a-marketer-you-should-know.md

 ---
 layout: post
-title: Where are people going to play their Video Games?
-As a marketer, you should know.
+title: Where are People Going to Play their Video Games?
+As a Marketer, you Should Know
 author: Jay Bauer
 ---